 - Roasted Vegetables From the Spice Islands.

-Here’s the roasted sweet potatoes recipe.
-If you try this recipe I hope you’ll come back to leave a star rating and a comment.
-I’d love to know what you think!Print
+Here's the Chili Roasted Sweet Potatoes Recipe.
+If you try this recipe, I hope you'll come back to leave a star rating and a comment.
+I'd love to know what you think!Print

 Chili Roasted Sweet Potatoes with Cranberry Maple Citrus Glaze